The Silky Oak

 One established Grevillea robusta is a hardy drought tolerant tree that requires little care.
 A well drained soil is essential as it doe not cope well with being water logged.

-Best planted away from drainage lines and sewerage systems.
+The root system is vigorous and this is a tree that is best planted 15 – 20 metres away from drainage lines and sewerage systems.
 Plants are easily propagated from seeds, seedling trees will need to be protected from grazing animals using trees guards.

 - Height – In cultivation 8m, however can reach to 30m depending on conditions